 NEW: Buyback app:UBC students can check the buyback value of their textbooks on smartphones: Apple iPhone and Google Android mobile platforms.
 With the app you can use your smartphone's camera to read barcodes.
 No need to type in the ISBN of your books!
 At the start and end of Terms 1 and 2, we have larger buyback promotions (at this time we able offer textbook buyback in-store only.
 We cannot accept books sent to us through the mail).

-Larger Follett buyback dates (Okanagan) - closed on Saturdays
+Larger buyback dates (Okanagan) - In partnership with Follett:

 Frequently Asked Questions (FAQs)